Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: fastImpute: An Adaptive Stochastic Projected Gradient Descent Algorithm for Matrix Completion

+Here we first discuss how $m_0$ and $n_0$ is chosen.
+By Theorem \ref{theo:gradapprox} on the approximation of the stochastic gradient and objective, the error in such approximation drops exponentially with increasing $n_0$.
+Therefore, we want to ensure $n_0$ is never too small.

+Now, by our convergence result in Theorem \ref{theo:localmin}, we need $O(n k \log n)$ samples to recover the true solution under the uniform sampling model, when $n$ is sufficiently large.
+Since $\alpha$ is the empirical probability that any element is known, we need to have:

+The complexity required to discern the $p$ factors we can choose from is $O(p)$, thus, our selection of $n_0$ and $m_0$ is:

-With $m_0$ and $n_0$ selected, we can now calculate the complexity of fastImpute-S. We arrive at the following result for computational complexity: \begin{cor} The computational complexity of Algorithm \ref{alg:mc_alg2} is \end{cor} \proof Note that Step \ref{calc_final} of projImpute did not change in fastImpute-S, and thus the complexity to calculate the final matrix $\bm{A}$ is still at $O\left(|\Omega|\left(k^2+\frac{k}{\alpha}+\frac{k^3}{m\alpha}\right)\right)$.
-For the gradient update step, we replace $m$ with $\min(p,m)$ and $n$ with $O\left(\frac{k\sqrt{nm}\log (\sqrt{nm})}{\min(m,p)\alpha}\right)$ in the original formula for Step \ref{calc_cost} in projImpute to get that its computational complexity is:
+where $\underline{n}$ is some lower bound on $n_0$ to ensure that Theorem \ref{theo:localmin} can be applied.
+We now show that such $m_0$ and $n_0$ reduces the computational complexity of the gradient update step asymptotically: \begin{cor} The computational complexity of Step \ref{calc_cost} in Algorithm \ref{alg:mc_alg2} is \end{cor} \proof For the gradient update step, we replace $m$ with $O(p)$ and $n$ with $O\left(\frac{kn\log (n)}{p\alpha}\right)$ in the original formula for Step \ref{calc_cost} in projImpute to get that its computational complexity is:

-We suppress the complexity terms not involving $p$ in the final expression, as they are strictly dominated by the complexity of the final step of calculating the matrix.
-So conservatively the entire gradient update adds $O(\frac{\log (\sqrt{nm})pk}{\alpha})$ to the complexity of calculating $\bm{A}$, so the final complexity is: , as required. \endproof If we compare the new asymptotic complexity with the theoretical limit of $O(|\Omega|(\frac{k}{\alpha})+kp)$, we are only a $\sqrt{nm}$ factor away from optimality on $p$ (compared to a factor of $nm$ for projImpute), while our dependence on $k$ is cubic compared with the theoretical limit of linear.
-The cubic term is due to the inverse calculation in calculating $\bm{A}$.
-Theoretically there are more asymptotically efficient methods of calculating the inverse, but the $k$ term is usually very small compared to $m,n,p$ and thus not worth it.
+Where we have suppressed the last two terms as they are dominated by the first two. \endproof We note that the dependence of $m$ is completely removed (for sufficiently large $n$) when compared with Algorithm \ref{alg:mc_alg1}.
+This, however, does not reduce the asymptotic complexity with regards to $m$ for the full algorithm as eventually the step to fill the matrix $\bm{A}$ dominates, and that scales linearly with $m$.
+Our dependence on $k$ is cubic, but $k$ is usually small in real-world applications, so it is not a large concern.

-In the next section we would look at experiments conducted for fastImpute-S.
+In the next section, we discuss experiments for fastImpute.